 Abstract

-The effects of chlorogenic acid and quercetin-3-D-galactoside on the decomposition of trimethylamine oxide (TMAO) in squid extract and the main mechanism of inhibition of thermal decomposition were investigated.
-The results showed that chlorogenic acid and quercetin-3-D-galactoside could inhibit decomposition of TMAO in squid extract.
+The effects of chlorogenic acid and quercetin-3-D-galactoside on the decomposition of trimethylamine oxide (TMAO) in squid extract and the main mechanism of inhibition of thermal decomposition were studied.
+The results indicated that chlorogenic acid and quercetin-3-D-galactoside could inhibit decomposition of TMAO in squid extract.
 The amount of TMAO was increased by 11.79 % and 15.76 % in squid extract treated with chlorogenic acid and quercetin-3-D-galactoside from 0 g/L and 2.5 g/L, respectively.
-The contents of trimethylamine (TMA), dimethylamine (DMA), and formaldehyde (FA) were significantly decreased with increasing chlorogenic acid and quercetin-3-D-galactoside contents.
+The contents of trimethylamine (TMA), dimethylamine (DMA), and formaldehyde (FA) were significantly decreased with increasing contents of chlorogenic acid and quercetin-3-D-galactoside.
 There were many free radicals in squid extract at high temperatures; however, the free radical signals were weakened after the addition of chlorogenic acid and quercetin-3-D-galactoside therein.
-This indicated that chlorogenic acid and quercetin-3-D-galactoside could inhibit the thermal decomposition of TMAO in squid extract, which was associated with the scavenging of their free radicals.
-This result provides a theoretical basis for the development and utilisation of blueberry leaf extract as an efficient FA inhibitor for aquatic products.
+This implied that chlorogenic acid and quercetin-3-D-galactoside could inhibit the thermal decomposition of TMAO in squid extract, which was associated with the scavenging of their free radicals.
+This result provides a theoretical basis for the development and utilization of blueberry leaf extract as an efficient FA inhibitor for aquatic products.

 Keywords squid extract, chlorogenic acid, quercetin-3-D-galactoside, thermal decomposition, trimethylamine oxide, formaldehyde.